sarmadiali98/ReLico/examples/hardware/smarthome/README.md

 ## Result files and paper-related table

-The smart-home validation table in the paper is derived from the committed replay logs.
+The smart-home validation table in the paper is supported by the committed scenario logs.

 The relevant files are: